-If you’re travelling with prescribed or over-the-counter medications, please consult our Travelling with medications page for tips on transporting them easily and hassle-free.
+If you’re travelling with prescribed or over-the-counter medications, check out our tips on transporting them easily and hassle-free.

 Some pharmacies sell ready-assembled travel first aid kits.
 You’ll want to make sure that a kit contains exactly what you need before you buy it.

 Please don’t forget to advise Blue Cross of any change in your medications before you depart.

 When I consult with patients prior to their departure, I remind them to think about how they treat things like disinfecting, cleaning, bandaging, etc., for minor cuts, scrapes and bruises.
 You should try that technique so you remember exactly what to pick up at the pharmacy.

 Tips for travellers who will be far from health centres

 If you’re travelling for a longer period, or if you don’t foresee having easy access to health care quickly on your trip, here are some other things you really should consider bringing with you in your first aid travel kit: